jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Inhibitor Collar
 *Set: Futures Past*

 A player can equip the Collar to a face-up character or a stunned character.
 If that character already has Equipment equipped, KO it.
 When an equipped face-up character is stunned, the Collar remains on (and face up).
-If a character equipped with the Collar h
+If a character equipped with the Collar hides, KO the Collar (they must have figured out how to take it off)!

+^(Source: Rule Insert)

 # [Invisible Boy](http://vs.tcgbrowser.com/images/cards/big/HER-014.jpg)
 *Set: The Herald*